artmg/lubuild/help/configure/network-appliance-firmware.md

 * Log files are NOT persisted across reboot
 * Not really made for expanding partition across media ('a la Pi)
     * [forumQ on expanding](https://forum.pfsense.org/index.php?topic=61434.0)
-* running out of space is usally about improper configuration (or specification)
+* running out of space is usually about improper configuration (or specification)
     * [https://forum.pfsense.org/index.php?topic=59474.0]
 *